 Recognition of Prior Learning

-Credit may be awarded for RPL for Prior Certificated Learning (including professional development Awards or employment Awards) gained from study at Level 4 or above at City or another institution which has previously been assessed and/or awarded credit.
+Credit may be awarded for RPL for Prior Certificated Learning (including continuing professional development (CPD), short courses, professional development Awards or employment Awards) gained from study at Level 4 or above at City or another institution which has previously been assessed and/or awarded credit.

-Grades or marks may not be awarded through RPL
+Grades or marks may not be awarded through RPL.

+All applications for RPL should be received within 5 years of completing the module(s), notwithstanding clause 4.9.1(vii).

 RPL encompasses Programmes which permit direct entry to a particular progression point within the Programme, if detailed in the Programme specification.

-A student may apply for RPL for a module or Module(s) studied at City on a stand-alone basis such as continuing professional development (CPD) (i.e. not as part of a Programme) providing the application is considered no more than five years of completion of the Module.
+Where a student has studied a module(s) at City on a stand-alone basis (i.e. not as part of a Programme) they may apply for RPL onto a taught programme.
 Where this is permitted:

-it will be detailed in the Programme Specification, and
+it will be detailed in the Programme Specification;

-it may be necessary for the student to rescind a certificate (relating to CPD for example) for the previous learning to avoid double counting of credit already awarded.
+it may be necessary for the student to rescind a certificate (relating to CPD for example) for the previous learning to avoid double counting of credit already awarded;

+the student should not exceed the maximum period of registration for the programme; and

+the RPL application needs RPL/RPEL Panel approval (see 4.9.4)

+Where a student has studied a module(s) at City on a stand-alone basis and the module(s) is part of the module diet of the programme for which RPL is being requested, the student may apply for RPL as per 4.9.1 (v) and the requirement for RPL/RPEL Panel approval does not apply.

+Where an RPL claim relates to modules studied more than 5 years ago, or may risk a student exceeding the maximum period of registration, it must always be reviewed by an RPL/RPEL Panel (see 4.9.4) to determine whether the module content remains up to date and current.
+This relates to credit awarded by City and other institutions.
+If appropriate, an extension to the maximum period of registration may also be required.

 Recognition of Prior Experiential Learning